Your Guide to Long Haired Cat Care

 A hygiene clip performed by your veterinarian can help keep the fur around your senior cat’s backside trimmed to help improve personal hygiene for those with limited mobility who cannot properly clean themselves.

 A combination of grooming methods can help prevent any uncleanly or uncomfortable tangles for a soft and shiny coat.
-Learn more about how you can get your first bag of Dr. Elsey’s Long Haired Litter for free by visiting our rebate page.
+Learn more about how you can get your first bag of Dr. Elsey’s Crystal Litter for free by visiting our rebate page.